sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 system using only physical addressing, whether or not allocations of this size would be frequently servicable or not.
-I hypothesize that real systems with many gigabytes or terabytes of memory with even severe fragmentation will be able to regularly respond to allocations in the kilobyte range; however, proving this is future work.
+I hypothesize that real systems with many gigabytes or terabytes of memory with even severe fragmentation will be able to regularly respond to allocations in the kilobyte range; however, evalutaing this is future work.

 # Large Object Allocations